| |

 as “the greatest moral coward of our age”).

-Towards the end of World War II, the Vatican helped Nazi War
+the end of World War II, the Vatican helped Nazi War criminals

-criminals to escape prosecution by issuing them with false passports
+to escape prosecution by issuing them with false passports and

-and moving them to safe countries.
-In one known case (that of
+moving them to safe countries.
+In one known case (that of Paul

-Paul Touvier, to which we will return) a convicted criminal
+Touvier, to which we will return) a convicted criminal was moved

-was moved from one European state to another over 30 years,
+from one European state to another over 30 years, entering countries

-entering countries illegally and taking refuge in Church institutions.
+illegally and taking refuge in Church institutions.
+More usually,

-More usually, such criminals were transferred to the safety
+such criminals were transferred to the safety of Roman Catholic

-of Roman Catholic countries.
-Often they were sheltered in monasteries,
+countries.
+Often they were sheltered in monasteries, until Red

-until Red Cross passports could be obtained, and then taken
+Cross passports could be obtained, and then taken to countries

-Sometimes they were dressed as priests for the journey*.
+Sometimes they were dressed as priests for the journey18.

 A parallel "gold-line" funded this so-called "rat-line".